haakonnessjoen/bfcompile/README.md

 If you enable optimization, it optimizes the token tree (or array really) before it generates code with the following optimalizations, output is explained with C for simplicity:

+- Memory size (default 30KB) and cell size (32,16 or 8 bit) is configurable

 - Multiple equal operations are aggregated, for example `++++` would generate `*p += 4` in C

 - Opposing operations cancel eachother out.
 For example `+++--` would generate `*p++` in C